macimax/WIKI_STEPMANIA/REDIR.md

 For example, ScreenSelectMusic course music.redir containing the text "_Music menu" will redirect to a file with that name.

-You can chain redirs.
+You can chain redirects.
 Extension for the file you are redirecting to is not required inside the redir.